varmeh/tech-docs/README.md

-# learn-llm
+# Learn LLMs

-LLM Learning for Software Developers &amp; PMs
+A LLM Learning Guide for People with NO Knowledge of Machine Learning